taanii/biddingsystem/README.md

 User interface and Frontend of a bidding system

 Pages:
-Landing page
-Bidding Products page
+Landing page, Bidding Products page